BCSC 280: Syllabus

 Lectures

 Most of the class will consist of lectures on cognitive neuroscience topics with an emphasis on cutting-edge research that lies at the intersection of neuroscience, psychology, and computer science.
-Most lectures will include brief, high-level descriptions of investigative methodologies (e.g., fMRI, EEG, TMS, etc.) and computational analysis + modeling techniques (e.g., SVM, HMM, etc.).
+Most lectures will include brief, high-level descriptions of investigative methodologies (e.g

 Seminars

-Throughout the semester, we will have 8 seminar discussions centered on assigned papers, each led by two students.
-For their assigned article, seminar leaders will spend 20-25 min. at the beginning of class summarizing the following:
+Throughout the semester, each student will lead at least one of 8 seminar discussions centered on assigned papers.
+For their assigned article, seminar leaders will spend 40-45 min. at the beginning of class summarizing the following:

 Evaluate the quality of the data (e.g., Do the experiments include the appropriate controls?
 Could an experiment have been conducted differently to answer the question at hand?)

-Please email the instructor with your top three preferred seminar dates (in order of preference) no later than Tuesday, September 05.
+Please email the Dr. Iordan with your top three preferred seminar dates (in order of preference) no later than Sunday, September 01.
 All efforts will be made to accommodate student choices.
-If that’s not possible given everyone’s stated preferences, the seminar date assignments will be selected in class on September 07 by rolling a die.
+If that’s not possible given everyone’s stated preferences, the seminar date assignments will be selected in class on Tuesday, September 03 by rolling a die.

 Guest Lectures

-Cătălin will be traveling to the Psychonomic Society Annual Meeting between November 13 – November 20.
-As such, we will have two guest lectures on Tuesday, November 14 and Thursday, November 16.
+Dr. Iordan will be out of the office between Friday, November 08 – Friday, November 15.
+As such, we will have two guest lectures on Tuesday, November 12 and Thursday, November 14.
 Speakers and topics will be announced as soon as they become available.

 Materials